Kinesiology & Recreation - Exercise Physiology

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- submit current resume, outlining your education and work history (2 page maximum)
+- Current resume, outlining your education and work history

 - Fall (August) Term — February 1

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.

 To be eligible for an assistantship a student must, generally,

 - be admitted unconditionally as a degree-seeking student into a graduate academic program, or have a minimum of 120 undergraduate hours if in an integrated degree program

 - be in good-standing